r0b1n37/firstWebsite/README.md

 # firstWebsite
-trial website using HTML, CSS, and JavaScript
+trial website using HTML and CSS